-This assembly contains the eight pole crystal filter subassembly, which is used in both the receiver i.f. chain and the transmitter SSB generator, carrier (BFO) crystal oscillator which operates at 9 MHz, balanced modulator for SSB generation and a two stage microphone audio amplifier.
+This assembly contains the eight pole crystal filter subassembly, which is used in both the receiver i-f chain and the transmitter SSB generator, carrier (BFO) crystal oscillator which operates at 9 MHz, balanced modulator for SSB generation and a two stage microphone audio amplifier.

-The crystal lattice filter may take one of several physical forms.
-However, no alignment of the filter is necessary and all types are mounted on a small PC board as a subassembly.
-In the receive mode, the filter is inserted between the RX MIXER output and the i.f. amplifier input to achieve the desired selectivity.
-When transmitting, the output of the balanced modulator, IC-1, is passed through the filter before being sent to the TX-MIXER, to block the carrier and unwanted sideband.
+No alignmant of the crystal lattice filter is necessary.
+In the receive mode, the filter is inserted between the RX MIXER output and the i-f amplifier input to achieve the desired selectivity.
+When transmitting, the output of the balanced modulator, IC-1, is passed through the filter before being sent to the TX MIXER, to block the carrier and unwanted sideband.

 Q3 is the carrier oscillator operating at approximately 9 MHz.
 Its exact frequency is determined by which of three trimmer capacitors, Cl, C2, C3, are placed in the crystal circuit.
 Cl is in the circuit under all MODE switch conditions and sets the carrier to the desired frequency on the high side of the lattice filter skirt.
 (This position is used in the SB-R mode.)
-In this mode, both C2 and C3 are removed from the crystal circuit by transistor switches Q1 and Q2 respectively.
+In this mode, both C2 and C3 are removed from the crystal circuit by transistor switches Q1 and Ω 2 respectively.
 Their bases are grounded through the MODE switch.